 - Develop new partnerships to deliver interventions

 - Increase confidence in community sentences

 A mentor worked alongside offender managers to encourage motivation and support compliance.
 A strong emphasis was given to working towards employment.

-As with other community orders, failure to comply with the sentence resulted in the offender being returned to court and the order being made more difficult, or the offender having his or her sentence revoked and be re-sentenced to custody.
+As with other community orders, failure to comply with the sentence resulted in the person with a conviction being returned to court and the order being made more difficult, or having his or her sentence revoked and be re-sentenced to custody.
 Please see the key findings from initial analysis of the IAC pilot programme.